 Implementation:

 At St Uny CE Academy, we recognise that children need to be confident and fluent across all aspects of the Maths curriculum starting from EYFS.
-To ensure consistent coverage, teachers follow a spiral curriculum progression outline to ensure maximum coverage across the school year but also ensure misconceptions are addressed and planning meets the needs of all learners.
+To ensure consistent coverage, teachers follow the 'White Rose' Maths curriculum.

 All children, when introduced to a new concept for the first time, are encouraged to physically represent mathematical concepts.
 Objects and pictures are used to demonstrate and visualise abstract ideas, alongside numbers and symbols.
 The three mathematical methods used at St Uny CE Academy are: